Home / About Alexander Jarvis

 I went to boarding school when I was 10 years old.

-To date, I have lived in 14 countries (if the definition includes working like a dog).
+To date, I have lived in 14 countries.

 2

-I was that kid who was in ‘special classes’ so I have learning issues.
-I have dyslexia and ADHD.
+I was that kid who was in ‘special classes’, so you are in fair company if you have dyslexia and ADHD too.

 3